 - Based on positive psychology, simple stress reduction techniques will be taught to help you cope effectively with stressful moments throughout your day.
 These coping techniques will foster academic and personal success.
 Request workshop.

 - College students nationwide report poor sleep habits and difficulty getting enough restful hours of sleep.
 This can impact academic performance, physical and mental health, judgment, and emotions.
-Come learn how to be a pro (at sleeping) between the sheets.
+In this workshop, learn new skills in improving your sleep habits and start sleeping for success!
 Request workshop.

 - Resilience: I may Bend, but I will not Break!